SRL Information for Authors

 - Title page, including authors’ names and affiliations and complete contact information for the corresponding author.

 - Electronic supplement (optional) If your manuscript has an electronic supplement, include a brief description (from a few words up to two complete sentences) of the supplemental material directly below the list of authors; also include the URL for the e-supp.
+Note that for articles published in SRL 86-2 and later, there is a $120 processing charge for electronic supplements.

 - Abstract (Eastern Section articles only), 300 words or less